-Methotrexate injectable formulations containing the preservative benzyl alcohol are not recom-mended for use in neonates.
-There have been reports of fatal 'gasping syndrome' in neonates (children less than one month of age) following the administrations of intravenous solutions containing the preservative benzyl alcohol.
-Symptoms include a striking onset of gasping respiration, hypotension, bradycardia, and cardiovascular collapse.
+Use the preservative-free formulation of methotrexate in neonates.

+There have been reports of fatal 'gasping syndrome' in neonates (children less than one month of age) following the administration of intravenous solutions containing the preservative benzyl alcohol.
+Symptoms include a striking onset of gasping respiration, hypotension, bradycardia, and cardiovascular collapse

-Serious neurotoxicity, frequently manifested as generalized or focal seizures, has been reported with unexpectedly increased frequency among pediatric patients with acute lymphoblastic leu-kemia who were treated with intermediate-dose intravenous methotrexate (1 gm/m2) (see PRE-CAUTIONS, Organ System Toxicity, Neurologic).
+Serious neurotoxicity, frequently manifested as generalized or focal seizures, has been reported with unexpectedly increased frequency among pediatric patients with acute lymphoblastic leukemia who were treated with intermediate-dose intravenous methotrexate (1 gm/m2) (see PRE-CAUTIONS, Organ System Toxicity, Neurologic).

+Geriatric Use

-Geriatric Use Clinical studies of methotrexate did not include sufficient numbers of subjects age 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious reflecting the greater frequency of decreased hepatic and renal function, decreased folate stores, concomitant disease or other drug therapy (i.e., that interfere with renal function, methotrexate or folate metabo-lism) in this population (see PRECAUTIONS, Drug Interactions).
+Clinical studies of methotrexate did not include sufficient numbers of subjects age 65 and over to determine whether they respond differently from younger subjects.
+In general, dose selection for an elderly patient should be cautious reflecting the greater frequency of decreased hepatic and renal function, decreased folate stores, concomitant disease or other drug therapy (i.e., that interfere with renal function, methotrexate or folate metabolism) in this population (see PRECAUTIONS, Drug Interactions).
 Since decline in renal function may be associated with increases in adverse events and serum creatinine measurements may over estimate renal function in the elderly, more accurate methods (i.e., creatinine clearance) should be considered.
-Serum methotrexate levels may also be helpful.
+Serum methotrexate levels may be considered.
+Serum memorrexate revers may also be helpful.
 Elderly patients should be closely monitored for early signs of hepatic, bone marrow and renal toxicity.
-In chronic use situations, certain toxicities may be reduced by folate supplementation.
-Post-marketing experience suggests that the occurrence of bone marrow suppression, thromage (see BOXED WARNINGS and ADVERSE REACTIONS).
+In chronic use situations, certain toxicities may be reduced by folate supplementations. tion.
+Post-marketing experience suggests that the occurrence of bone marrow suppression, throm-bocytopenia, and pneumonitis may increase with age (see BOXED WARNINGS and ADVERSE REACTIONS)

-Organ System Toxicity Gastrointestinal
+Organ System Toxicity

+Gastrointestinal

 If vomiting, diarrhea, or stomatitis occur, which may result in dehydration, methotrexate should be discontinued until recovery occurs.
-Methotrexate should be used with extreme caution in the pres-ence of peptic ulcer disease or ulcerative colitis.
+Methotrexate should be used with extreme caution in the presence of peptic ulcer disease or ulcerative colitis Hematologic

-Hematologic Methotrexate can suppress hematopoiesis and cause anemia, aplastic anemia, pancytopenia leukopenia, neutropenia, and/or thrombocytopenia.
+Methotrexate can suppress hematopoiesis and cause anemia, aplastic anemia, pancytopenia, leukopenia, neutropenia, and/or thrombocytopenia.
 In patients with malignancy and preexisting hematopoietic impairment, the drug should be used with caution, if at all.
-In controlled clinical trials in rheumatoid arthritis (n=128), leukopenia (WBC <3000/mm3) was seen in 2 patients, thrombocytopenia (platelets <100,000/mm3) in 6 patients, and pancytopenia in 2 patients
+In controlled clinical trials in rheumatoid arthritis (n=128), leukope-nia (WBC <3000/mm3) was seen in 2 patients, thrombocytopenia (platelets <100,000/mm3) in 6 patients, and pancytopenia in 2 patients.
 In psoriasis and rheumatoid arthritis, methotrexate should be stopped immediately if there is a significant drop in blood counts.
 In the treatment of neoplastic diseases, methotrexate should be continued only if the potential benefit warrants the risk of severe myelosuppression.
-Patients with profound granulocytopenia and fever should be evaluated immediately and usually require parenteral broad-spectrum antibiotic therapy.
+Patients with profound granulocytopenia and fever should be evaluated immediately and usually require parenteral broad-spectrum antibiotic therapy